Helena, mother of Constantine I: Relics

-Her alleged skull is displayed in the Cathedral of Trier, in Germany.
-Portions of her relics are found at the basilica of Santa Maria in Ara Coeli in Rome, the Église Saint-Leu-Saint-Gilles in Paris, and at the Abbaye Saint-Pierre d'Hautvillers.
+Her alleged skull is displayed in the east crypt of the Cathedral of Trier, in Germany.
+Portions of her relics are found at the basilica of Santa Maria in Ara Coeli in Rome.
+Relics were also enshrined at the Abbaye Saint-Pierre d'Hautvillers and subsequently translated to the Église Saint-Leu-Saint-Gilles in Paris.

 The church of Sant'Elena in Venice claims to have the complete body of the saint enshrined under the main altar.
 In 1517, the English priest, Richard Torkington, having seen the relics during a visit to Venice described them as follows: "She lith in a ffayr place of religion, of white monks, ye may see her face perfythly, her body ys covered with a cloth of whith sylke ...
 Also there lyes upon her breast a lytell crosse made of the holy crosse ..."
 In an ecumenical gesture, these relics visited the Orthodox Church of Greece and were displayed in the church of Agia Varvara (Saint Barbara) in Athens from 14 May to 15 June 2017.

+Smaller relics of Saint Helena are found in Orthodox monasteries and churches in Greece, Cyprus and Romania.